FlavioLeccese92/euroleaguer/cran-comments.md

   This folder contains 3 plot images that are used in README.Rmd Reducing size compromises reading quality

-* fixed after cran feedback: description and function missing \value
+* fixed after cran feedback: title, description and function missing \value